The Ateliers of R. H. Ives Gammell and Richard F. Lack

 William McGregor Paxton

 William McGregor Paxton (1869-1941) was Boston’s quintessential impressionist.
 In general, the American impressionists were superior to those in France.
 They carried the skill of painting what they saw to a level seldom attained by the Frenchmen and rarely attained in the history of art.
 William Paxton was one of the finest American impressionists.
 “He received his early training at a time when drawing was still insisted upon and he was well taught,” stated Gammell.
 “His first teachers were Dennis Bunker and Jean-Léon Gérôme.
 Their training, superimposed on his remarkable natural gift for drawing, enabled Paxton to retain a sure grasp of form while pursuing the most subtle color effects.
-He thus escaped the major defect which too often mars the pictures of his contemporaries.
+He thus escaped the major defect that too often mars the pictures of his contemporaries.
 By temperament an impressionist, and living in a period when the impressionist ideal was universally accepted, Paxton dedicated his powers to setting down on canvas the beauty he found so stirring in nature, which he looked at with eyes of very exceptional sensitivity and accuracy.
 It is not an exaggeration to say that he accomplished this object more completely and faultlessly than any other painter who worked in the color scale evolved in the late 19th century.
 Paxton’s pictures may be taken as examples of the ultimate limit to which that kind of painting can be carried.”

 Although Gammell was trained as an impressionist, he was interested in painting decorative imaginative subjects in the academic tradition.
 He began his career by painting impressionist pictures in the Boston tradition: portraits, nudes and interiors with primarily female figures.
-As he matured, this work became a stepping stone to painting subjects that were taken from ancient history, Greek mythology, ancient and modern literature and religion, contemporary history and psychology, primarily that of C. G. Jung.
+As he matured, this work became a stepping stone to painting subjects that were taken from ancient history, Greek mythology, ancient and modern literature and religion, contemporary history, and psychology, primarily that of C. G. Jung.
 Gammell was a man of intense conviction and total dedication to his art.
 Between the two World Wars, through study, labor and help from Paxton, he was able to create a highly original body of work that was finely designed and well executed.

 Twilight of Painting